zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Raquel begins our dialogue by saying to Chris, “You ’re not going to believe what my client wants for the finishes in their new house .”
 “You’re not going to believe” is an expression we use when we are about to say so mething that is surprising or perhaps difficult to believe.
-A “client” (client) i s a person who pays you money to do something for him.
+A “client” (client) is a person who pays you money to do something for him.
 People who are designers or l awyers or other service professionals have “clients.”
 It’s just another wor d for a “customer.”

 Raquel’s client wants to have what she thinks are s ome rather surprising “finishes” (finishes) in his or her new house.”
 “Fi nishes” refers to the outside, if you will, of things that are in the house – the sur faces in the house.
 We’ll get a better idea about what kind of finishes we’re talki ng about in a minute here.
 Chris says, “You’re the interior decorator to the rich an d famous, so nothing would surprise me.”